manticoresoftware/manticoresearch/manual/Starting_the_server/Docker.md

 ### Docker-compose

-In many cases you might want to use Manticore together with other images specified in a docker-compose YAML file.
-Here is the minimal recommended specification for Manticore Search in docker-compose.yml:
+In many cases, you may want to use Manticore in conjunction with other images specified in a Docker Compose YAML file.
+Below is the minimal recommended configuration for Manticore Search in a docker-compose.yml file:

 ```yaml
 version: '2.2'